-Built in 1908, by Bethlehem Steel of Baltomre, Maryland (hull #44) as the S.O.C.
+Built in 1908, by Bethlehem Steel Incorporated of Baltomre, Maryland (hull #44) as the S.O.
+Co.
 No. 19 for the Standard Oil Company of New York, New York.

 In 1954, The company became the Socony Mobil Oil Company.
 In 1963, the company was renamed as "Mobilgas" then just as "Mobil."

-Later in 1954, the tug was acquired by McAllister Brothers Towing of New York, New York.
+In 1954, the tug was acquired by the McAllister Brothers Towing Company of New York, New York.
 Where she was renamed as the McAllister 44.